 In this unit you will learn how to plan, design, create, test and evaluate a data manipulation spreadsheet solution to meet client's requirements.
 You will be able to evaluate your solution based on the user requirements.
-Topics include: Planning and designing the spreadsheet solution, Creating the spreadsheet solution and Evaluating the spreadsheet solution.
+Topics include: Planning and designing the spreadsheet solution, Creating the spreadsheet solution, Testing the spreadsheet solution and Evaluating the spreadsheet solution.